Selling A House With Tenants In Colorado

 Once you’ve identified areas that require attention, prioritize them based on urgency and budget constraints.
 Work with your tenants to schedule repair appointments at convenient times for them.

 Common repairs include fixing leaky pipes or roofs, repairing broken windows or doors, replacing outdated light fixtures or cabinet handles, and painting walls or ceilings that are stained or chipped.
-Upgrades could include new countertops in kitchens/bathrooms, refinished floors/carpet replacements; however major renovations like remodeling kitchens/bathrooms should be avoided if possible since they can interfere with tenant occupancy patterns.
+Upgrades could include new countertops in kitchens/bathrooms, and refinished floors/carpet replacements; however major renovations like remodeling kitchens/bathrooms should be avoided if possible since they can interfere with tenant occupancy patterns.

 Staging The Property For Showings